 Two-Way Talk-Down and Listening In

 This test is best performed with 2 people in separate rooms, please have one individual in front of the console and the other on the Command web interface.
 On the Command interface, the alarm console should display a live feed.
 To test the listen-in feature, unmute the alarm console, we should hear the sounds that the console is picking up.
-To test two-way talk-down, initiate a video call on the top right.
+To test two-way talk-down, initiate a video call by pressing the call button in the video feed of the console.

 You can also choose to plug in a 3.5 mm audio jack to the console for broader / louder coverage for talk-down communications, including outdoor speakers.

 Note: The alarm console includes an integrated camera and microphone for remote monitoring from Command, and a banner at the top of the console screen will indicate when video or audio is being viewed or recorded.

-Hit the digital panic button to test an immediate alarm - you can disarm with your configured keycodes or via the Command web interface.
+Hit the digital panic button to test an immediate alarm - you can disarm it with your configured keycodes or via the Command web interface.

 After testing these features, you can proceed to mount the alarm console in its final location using the mounting instructions included in the box.